-- 1. Turn off the PowerStation.

-- 2. Disconnect the PowerStation from its power source.

-- 3. Remove the PowerStation's back cover.
+- 1. Turn off the PowerStation. - 2.
+Disconnect the PowerStation from its power source. - 3.
+Remove the PowerStation's back cover. - 4.
+Make sure that the cables that connect to the display are properly connected.
+If they are not, make sure that each connector is firmly seated in the corresponding plug.
+Refer to the image below for these cables.

+check these cables-

-- check these cables check these cables - 5.
-Check the installation of the DRAM SIMMs on the CPU board.
+5. Check the installation of the DRAM SIMMs on the CPU board.
 Make sure that the SIMMs are firmly seated in their sockets and the socket latches are fully engaged.